marcussacana/TLBOT/README.md

 This program translate all files of the game with the LEC PT 15 and save it.

 ####Compatible with:
--SiglusEngine - in my git
+- SiglusEngine - in my git

--AgeGameEngine - in my git
+- AgeGameEngine - in my git

 This program needs the LEC Power Transaltor 15 installed to work.